Pizza Delivery Analogy

 Game of Thrones

-We are now at the final season, with several years of storylines needing to be wrapped up.
+We are now in the final season, with several years of storylines needing to be wrapped up.
 Loose ends need to be tied and a satisfying payoff delivered on all of the setups, character arcs, and foreshadowing.
 However, four episodes in and some of the most deeply anticipated resolutions have left some fans feeling disappointed.

-Jamie Lannister's character turned on the revelation in Season 3 that his king-slaying was actually a heroic act intended to save the innocents of King's Landing from the Mad King's homicidal rage.
-Yet in this last season we discovered that he "never really cared much for them, anyway".
+Jamie Lannister's character turned on the revelation in Season 3 that his king-slaying was a heroic act intended to save the innocents of King's Landing from the Mad King's homicidal rage.
+Yet in this last season, we discovered that he "never really cared much for them, anyway".
 This felt like a total betrayal of his character.
 All in the name of subverting our expectations.

 There is a strange belief in Hollywood right now, that subverting expectations is good.
 But when it comes at the expense of character, plot, and theme then it isn't.
 It is deeply dissatisfying.
 A good story should be satisfying.
 When you get to the end it should leave you feeling like, "yeah, that's the only way that could have gone".
 A great story subverts expectations in clever ways.
 It leaves you thinking, "Damn, how did I not see that coming!", not "Where the hell did that come from?"

-Back to the Pizza
+Back to the Pizza: Part II

 Exceeding my expectations would be quoting me an hour to deliver the pizza, then delivering in 40 minutes - This is satisfying!
 You've exceeded my expectations - I'm a happy glutton.
 However, tell me my pizza will be delivered in an hour but then after 40 minutes you deliver a house brick with a side of cat food - I'm going to be disappointed.
 That's what 'subverting expectations' feels like right now.